reillychase/Simple-Netmiko-Threading-Example/README.md

 I foud this script which was a big help https://gist.github.com/ktbyers/8005564c5d3711a0e5476dbfd18d8acf and I have modified it to add some comments and make it even simpler to understand

+I also made a short YouTube video to explain it https://www.youtube.com/watch?v=SnpTBHAX0Mo

 ## How to Thread your Netmiko script
 main.py is a simple example of threading Netmiko with comments on where to place your code